bupt-nlp/get-fast-with-nlp-models/README.md

 # get-fast-with-nlp-models
-we define the standard and common dataprocess module and code to improve the process coding nlp models.
+we define the standard and common data process module and code to improve the process coding nlp models.

 ## Features

 - define the input & output of the model, so all of you should do is to write your model code.
 - supply the common tools that you need in your projects.
+- Convention is better than Configuration
--
+- and more ...

 ## sequence-labeling models

 ### All of things you should do